The Means to Finding Your Creative Style

 Take time to let yourself just create, and reiterate your work in endless forms.
 From your inspiration of specifics in others’ work, start playing around with those details.
 Naturally, your personality will always show in your work.

 Experimenting freely without the pressure of others is enlightening.
-It’s challenging when we feel the pressure to post daily on Instagram, of go live on our stories and how people what we’re working on.
+It’s challenging when you feel the pressure to post daily on Instagram, or going live on your stories, and reading how people are responding to your work.
 But take personal time to align with yourself.
-Social media is not the end all be all of our work.
+Social media is not the end all be all of your work.
 Sometimes visual details that interest you don’t feel natural when you add then into your work, and other times, it’s the exact piece you needed.

 Don’t be scared of growth.